 If a student suspects his/her password has been compromised it should be changed immediately.
-This can be done by going to any college web page and using the website search to find the Change/Manage password link.
+This can be done by going to https://www.amherst.edu/help/passwords.
 Students who forget their passwords can go to the Help Desk in Seeley Mudd during college business hours and have an IT staff member assist them.
-They must present their College ID.
+They must present their college ID.

 All student residence halls have hardwired Ethernet and/or wireless network (802.11a/b/g/n) connections for accessing the Amherst network and the Internet.
+Devices using the wired and wireless networks must be registered.
 Students should not bring their own routers or wireless access points — these can interfere with the College network and even prevent other computers from getting to the Internet.
-Directions for setting up computers to use the college network are available on the IT website.
+Instructions for registering computers, mobile and other devices to use the college network are available on the IT website.

-Wireless networking is available in most areas of all campus buildings, as well as major outdoor areas (Freshman Quad, Valentine Quad, Webster Circle, Pratt Field, Gooding Field and the softball field).
+Wireless networking is available in campus buildings as well as major outdoor areas (Freshman Quad, Valentine Quad, Webster Circle, Pratt Field, Gooding Field and the softball field).

-IT services available to students are listed on the IT web site The college’s computer vendors offer students the opportunity to purchase computers at a discount.
-See the IT website for details.
+A complete list of IT services available to students is available on the IT website on the IT Services webpage.
+Select the tab “By Audience” then select “Students”.
 While IT staff will help a student fix an operating system, virus or networking problem, they are not authorized to repair hardware.
 Therefore, IT strongly urges every student to purchase an extended hardware warranty from his or her computer vendor.

-Students having problems with their computer operating systems, viruses or spyware or the Amherst network may call the IT Help Desk at (413) 542-2526 to get help over the phone or visit the IT Help Desk on the first floor of Seeley Mudd.
+Students having problems with their computer operating systems, viruses or spyware or the Amherst network may call the IT Help Desk at (413) 542–2526 or visit the IT Help Desk on the first floor of Seeley Mudd.

 IT provides free antivirus software for all students.
 Instruction on how to download ESET software is available on the IT website.

-The current version of Microsoft Office (Word, Excel, PowerPoint and more) for Windows or Mac is available for $10, and the current version (upgrade only) of Windows is available for $15.
+The current version of Microsoft Office (Word, Excel, PowerPoint and more) for Windows or Mac and the current version (upgrade only) of windows are available for under $10.
 Complete the online order form on the IT website.

 Public computers for the college community’s use are located in the Seeley Mudd Center for Creative Technology, the Robert Frost Library’s A Level, Keefe Science Library and the Music Library.
 All facilities have Windows and Macintosh systems running Microsoft Office and many other applications, such as EndNote, PhotoShop, Illustrator and InDesign.
 Animation, video and GIS applications are available in specialized computer labs.
 Professional-quality scanners are available in Seeley Mudd and on the A Level of Frost Library.